caijiawei02/SC1015-Project-MobilePhonePricing/README.md

 # MobilePhonePricing
 ## About
-This repo is a submission to Nanyang Technological University as part of a graded assignment for Course SC1015 - Introduction to Data Science and Artificial Intelligence.
+This repo is a submission to Nanyang Technological University as part of a graded group assignment for Course SC1015 - Introduction to Data Science and Artificial Intelligence in my Y1S2.
 >**Data Source:** Mobile Phone Specifications and Prices that have been scrapped from Gadgets360's site.
 The [Mobile Phone Specifications and Prices](https://www.kaggle.com/datasets/pratikgarai/mobile-phone-specifications-and-prices/data) dataset was extracted from Kaggle.

 Our project focuses on studying the factors that contribute to mobile phone pricing that we can in turn tune as parameters in modelling techniques to predict mobile phone prices of phone models given a specification.